Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Results and Discussion

 Based on these considerations, we propose for the incommensurately modulated phase of Gd$_2$Os$_3$Si$_5$ a structure model involving a 1D modulation and Superspace symmetry $Cccm(\sigma\,0\,0)0s0$.
 Structural parameters are provided in Tables S6 and S7 in the Supplementary Material \cite{gd2os3si5suppmat2023a}.

-At all measured temperatures in the range: 20--300~K, the crystal lattice of the average structure remains tetragonal (Fig. \ref{fig:gd2os3si5_lattpar_vs_temp}), although the modulation clearly is orthorhombic.
+At all measured temperatures within the range 20–300 K, the lattice parameters of the average structure obey tetragonal symmetry restrictions (Fig. \ref{fig:gd2os3si5_lattpar_vs_temp}), although the modulated structure clearly is orthorhombic.

-Only a few cases are known, for which the lowering of symmetry is entirely due to the modulation, as in the case of the CDW compounds like: CuV$_2$S$_4$, EuAl$_4$, Sm$_2$Ru$_3$Ge$_5$ \cite{ramakrishnan2019a, ramakrishnan2022a, bugaris2017charge}.
+Only a few cases are known, for which the lowering of the crystal symmetry is entirely due to the modulation of atomic positions, including the CDW compounds CuV$_2$S$_4$, EuAl$_4$, Sm$_2$Ru$_3$Ge$_5$ and SrAl$_4$ \cite{ramakrishnan2019a,ramakrishnan2022a,bugaris2017charge,ramakrishnan2024a}.

 We have not observed a lock-in transition down to 20~K [Fig. \ref{fig:gd2os3si5_lattpar_vs_temp}(c)].
 In most cases, the intensities of superlattice reflections should increase with decreasing temperature, because of an increasing strength of the modulation.
 However, we presently find a reduction of the intensity of satellite reflections below 100~K [Fig. \ref{fig:gd2os3si5_lattpar_vs_temp}(d)].
 This observation represents a similar trend as reported for Sm$_2$Ru$_3$Ge$_5$ \cite{bugaris2017charge}.